CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 In this task, you'll configure the policy indicators and create a priority user group that can be used in insider risk policies.

-  >**Note:**  Microsoft Defender for Endpoint indicators might appear greyed out and unselectable if the integration from the previous task hasn't finished processing.
-If that happens, wait a few minutes and refresh the page before continuing.
+  >**Note:**  **Microsoft Defender for Endpoint indicators might appear greyed out and unselectable if the integration from the previous task hasn't finished processing.
+If that happens, wait a few minutes and refresh the page before continuing**.

 1. In **Microsoft Edge**, navigate to `https://purview.microsoft.com`.